Health Insurance Immunization Information

 - Valid coverage dates for the entire semester(s) attended need to be stated on the policy;

-- Coverage for outpatient care, hospitalization, emergency room, accidents, medical evacuation, repatriation, and surgery needs to be provided;
+- Coverage for outpatient care, hospitalization, emergency room, accidents, medical evacuation, repatriation, surgery needs to be provided;

 - Health plans must have a non-reimbursement policy.
 This means that all medical bills must be paid DIRECTLY by the insurance company to the medical provider;